brentarcane/laravel-hash-identify/README.md

 composer require "brentkozjak/laravel-hash-identify":"~1.0.0"
 ```

-The package the the facade will be autodiscovered by Laravel.
+The package and the facade will be autodiscovered by Laravel.

 ## Usage